jklintan/WoW-AddOns/README.md

 ## Installing

-Install by downloading the zip-file for this repo, then unzip and move the entire folder into:
+Install by downloading the zip-file for this repo, then unzip and move the entire folders into:
 WorldOfWarcraft->_classic_->Interface->AddOns